 Content organization

-The content below is organized into three categories.
+The content below is organized into four categories.
 The first category (immediately below) is biographical information about gun and accoutrement makers, gun repairers, and gun designers from Somerset and Bedford counties.
 The second category is a collection of pictures that show firearms, accoutrements, and components they created.
 The third category is photographs of Bedford and Somerset county gunsmith tools.
 The fourth category is is miscellaneous related information, including maps of where some of the gunsmiths of Somerset and Bedford counties were located, and are buried.

-L. Dietle, January 14, 2023
+L. Dietle, October 19, 2023

 contact information